 As a separate matter, on short final, if there is any wind, you should establish a slip to compensate.
 The direction of this slip will be determined by the wind, whereas the direction of the previous slips was determined by the direction of the turns.

 As previously mentioned, always use the rudders smoothly and gently.
 In particular, if you are slipping to the left and want to transition to slipping to the right, or vice versa, take it easy.
-Most airplanes of tremendous amounts of rudder authority, enough to get you into trouble if you overdo things.
+Most airplanes have tremendous amounts of rudder authority, enough to get you into trouble if you overdo things.
 For that matter, it is good practice to perform all maneuvers smoothly and gently (with rare exceptions, as mentioned in section 18.7).

 Tangential remark: Whether or not you are slipping, intercept the final approach course far enough from the runway so that you have plenty of stabilized, straight-in final approach.